brianobot/brianobot/README.md

 <h1> Hello there! 👋🏾</h1>

-I am [**Brian Obot 🦉**](https://brianobot.github.io/)!
-A Passionate Software Developer currently focused on learning and building my skills 🚀.
+👋 Hi there!
+I'm [**Brian Obot 🦉**](https://brianobot.github.io/)!, a dedicated software developer on a mission to learn, grow, and build amazing things 🚀.
+With a strong passion for programming, I'm constantly expanding my skills and knowledge to tackle new challenges and create innovative solutions.
+Join me on this exciting journey as we explore the world of software development together! 💻🌟

 <h2> ⚡ CORE SKILLS AND EXPERTIZE </h2>